JetBrains/amper/docs/Usage.md

 ### Using the standalone Amper version from the command line

+> The standalone version of Amper is a self-containing executable that can be downloaded using the standard OS tools.

-To use the Amper CLI, you need to download the wrapper script to your project's root folder.
-The wrapper script is a small file that downloads and runs the actual Amper CLI distribution.
+To use the Amper CLI, you need to download the Amper executable script to your project's root folder.
+The script is a small file that downloads and runs the actual Amper CLI distribution.

-Depending on your operating system, use one of the following commands to download the wrapper script:
+Depending on your operating system, use one of the following commands to download the script:
 Linux/macOS:
 ```
 curl -fsSL -o amper "https://packages.jetbrains.team/maven/p/amper/amper/org/jetbrains/amper/cli/0.4.0-dev-635/cli-0.4.0-dev-635-wrapper?download=true" && chmod +x amper